InvisiblePro/CV_Projects/Python/README.md

-Python projects and file should go accordling in this folder
+Python projects and files should go accordingly in this folder